Marker-Inc-Korea/RAGchain-docs/ragchain-structure/text-splitter/markdown-text-splitter.md

 `metadata_etc` of `Passage` contains header information and original document information.
 `metadata_etc` updates new header is two case. <br>
-First, whenever new header appear at document, meta_data_etc is appended new header information.<br>
+First, whenever new header appear at document, `metadata_etc` is appended new header information.<br>
 Second, when a header with an equivalent relationship appears, the metadata is initialized and the newly appeared header is included in the metadata.

 ## Usage